littleosbook/aenix/doc/book/paging.md

 translation is almost the same as in the figure, with just the page table step removed.
 It is possible to mix 4MB and 4KB pages.

-![Figure: Translating linear addresses to physical addresses.
+![Figure: Translating virtual addresses (linear addresses) to physical addresses.
 ](images/intel_4_2_linear_address_translation.png)

 The 20 bits pointing to the current PDT is stored in the `cr3` register, with lower bytes doing some configuration.

-More details on the paging structures, see chapter 4 in the Intel manual [@intel3a].
+For more details on the paging structures, see chapter 4 in the Intel manual [@intel3a].
 The most interesting bits are U/S, which determine what privilege levels can access this page (PL0 or PL3), and R/W, which makes the memory in the page read-write or read-only.